RV Solar Series: Quit wasting electricity. Turn it off, make it better. Measure to know where it goes. Change your location.

 RV Solar Series: Quit wasting electricity

-Quit wasting electricity means to use less and is the key to living with limited solar and batteries or you could make more (my plan) or plugin (noting wrong with plugging in when needed).
+Quit wasting electricity means using less and is the key to living with limited solar and batteries or you could make more (my plan) or plugin (noting wrong with plugging in when needed).